-Howard M. Berk (age 49).
+Howard M. Berk (age 50).
 Mr. Berk has served on the Corporation's Board of Directors since February 2009.
 Since 2002, Mr. Berk has been a partner at MSD Capital, L.P., a private investment firm.
 From 1998 to 2002, Mr. Berk was managing director of TG Capital Corp., an investment group that manages the capital of a single family and acquires and invests in both public and private companies.
 From 1995 to 1998, Mr. Berk was with The Stenbeck Group, acquiring and managing businesses in multiple countries.
 Prior to that, he was with Goldman, Sachs & Co., where he worked in the principal investment area, as well as the mergers and acquisitions department.
 Mr. Berk's qualifications to sit on the Corporation's Board of Directors include his experience in dealing with public company boards of directors from a public investor perspective and his experience in finance and managing and investing private capital.

-Daniel J. Brestle (age 68).
+Daniel J. Brestle (age 69).
 Mr. Brestle has served on the Corporation's Board of Directors since July 2009.
 Mr. Brestle most recently served as vice chairman and president of Estee Lauder Companies Inc. North America, a manufacturer and marketer of cosmetics products.
-Mr. Brestle held this position until he retired in June 2009 after spending more than 30 years in leadership positions within the Lauder organization and its family of brands.
+Mr. Brestle held this position until he retired in June 2009 after spending more than 30 years in leadership positions within the Estee Lauder organization and its family of brands.
 During his tenure, he held numerous positions including chief operating officer and group president of Lauder's high growth specialty brands.
 Prior to these positions, he was president of the Estee Lauder, Clinique and Prescriptives brands.
 Prior to Estee Lauder, Mr. Brestle held various positions of increasing responsibility in distribution, manufacturing and operations at Johnson & Johnson and served in the United States Air Force.
 Mr. Brestle served on the board of directors of Abercrombie & Fitch from 2005 to 2007.
 Mr. Brestle's qualifications to sit on the Corporation's Board of Directors include his experience in senior management at a multi-national consumer products public company, including experience in operations, manufacturing, marketing and brand-building, and his experience on the boards of directors of public companies.

-Caroline W. Nahas (age 65).
+Caroline W. Nahas (age 66).
 Ms. Nahas has served on the Corporation's Board of Directors since 1992.
-She has held the position of managing director, Southern California or similar positions, of Korn/Ferry International, an executive recruiting firm, since May 1998.
-She served as a member of the executive committee of Korn/Ferry International from December 1995 until August 1998.
-Ms. Nahas is the outgoing chairman of the board of directors and currently serves on the executive committee of the United Way of Greater Los Angeles.
+She has served as Vice Chair of Korn/Ferry International, an executive recruiting firm, since January 2015.
+From May 1998 to January 2015, she held the position of managing director, Southern California or similar positions, at Korn/Ferry International.
+She also served as a member of the executive committee of Korn/Ferry International from December 1995 until August 1998.
+Ms. Nahas is the former chairman of the board of directors and currently serves on the executive committee of the United Way of Greater Los Angeles.
+Ms. Nahas is also an executive committee member of the UCLA Anderson School of Management-Board of Visitors.
 Ms. Nahas is also an executive committee member of the UCLA Anderson School of Management-Board of Visitors.
 She previously served as a director of the Los Angeles Chamber of Commerce and Town Hall Los Angeles.
 Ms. Nahas' qualifications to sit on the Corporation's Board of Directors include her experience in a senior executive position with a professional services firm, her expertise in executive recruiting, human resources and compensation matters, and her experience on for-profit and not-for-profit boards of directors.